/æ/ raising: Albany

 Like in Northern New Jersey, Labov finds that the New York split system has also diffused in Albany with some alterations.
 Although the function is lost in Northern New Jersey, Labov reports that the function constraint is weakened only in Albany.
 Thus, can, an, and has may be tensed while have and had may be lax.
 Also, the open syllable constraint is variable in Northern New Jersey, but Labov reports that in Albany, that constraint is absent altogether.
 Thus, national, cashew, family, camera, planet, and manner are all tense.

 Older Cincinnati

-Labov finds the remnants of the New York split system present in the now-declining traditional dialect of Cincinnati, with similar variations to Northern New Jersey and Albany.
+Labov finds the remnants of the New York split system present in the now-declining traditional dialect of Cincinnati, with variations similar to those of Northern New Jersey and Albany.
 Like in Albany, the open-syllable constraint is completely absent.
 However, the function word and is reported as being lax.

 Labov further reports consistently laxing before /g/.
 In New York, tensing before voiced fricatives is variable, but it is reported as consistent in Cincinnati.